kleros/kleros-v2/contracts/scripts/simulations/README.md

 $ cd kleros-v2/contracts/
 ```

-## Scripts start here

-The scripts are supposed to be executed in order.
-Note that if you get some gas related errors when executing any script, you can go to the file `contracts/scripts/simulations/utils.ts` and modify the variable `options` to have more GasPrice/GasLimit.
-Then save the file and you're good to go.

-#### If you want to run these scripts in hardhat localhost, first you need to do this
+#### To run the scripts in hardhat's localhost network, first you need to do this

 ```bash
 # Open 2 terminals, on the first one, run this: